PhenoApps/Field-Book/docs/traits/trait-photo.md

   <img class="screenshot" src="../_static/images/traits/formats/canon/canon_auto_ip_setting.png" width="350px">
 </figure>

-The camera should display should be similar to the screenshot below, indicating that it is waiting for Field Book to connect to its network.
+The camera display should be similar to the screenshot below, indicating that it is waiting for Field Book to connect to its network.

 <figure class="image">
   <img class="screenshot" src="../_static/images/traits/formats/canon/canon_wait_for_network.png" width="350px">